The Musculoskeletal (MSK) Helpline is a phone service for people experiencing symptoms of MSK disorders - such as back pain or sports injuries.

 What happens when I phone?

-When you phone you'll be asked a series of questions normally lasting less than 10 minutes.
-These have been carefully prepared by healthcare professionals with specialist knowledge of these types of problems.
+When you phone you'll speak to our trained advisors.
+They'll ask you a series of questions normally lasting less than 10 minutes.
+These questions have been carefully developed and endorsed by healthcare professionals and patient representatives.
 You might think some questions seem unrelated to your problem, but for your safety, we ask everybody the same questions.

 They'll direct you to: